slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Finding a place to die is an important thing to do.

-> *"Retirement is when you stop sacrificing today for an imaginary tomorrow"
+> *"Retirement is when you stop sacrificing today for an imaginary tomorrow."
 -- Naval Ravikant*